Applied-Language-Technology/website/source/citation.rst

     Hiippala, Tuomo (2021) Applied Language Technology: NLP for the Humanities.
 In David Jurgens, Varada Kolhatkar, Lucy Li, Margot Mieskes and Ted Pedersen (eds) Proceedings of the Fifth Workshop on Teaching NLP.
 Association for Computational Linguistics, 46–48.
 DOI: 10.18653/v1/2021.teachingnlp-1.5

-Alternative, you can copy the following BibTeX entry:
+Alternatively, you can copy the following entry, if you use BibTeX:

 .. code-block:: console